tenksom/tenksom/README.md

 ## My Project

-- Currently I'm working on an API, which is for all the public data provided by the federal government of Germany.
-  Also it provides data from the federal states.
+- I'm currently working on an API for all public data provided by the German federal government.
+It also provides data from the federal states.

 ## Contact